 The next step, of course, is chartering a boat of your own.
 You can literally charter sailboats all over the world.
 In some regions, however, you do need a captain's license.
 The charter company could also require paperwork, exams, or experience.

-Chartering a boat is an amazing experience, and if you're ready for it, I recommend you check out Boatsetter.
-This is where boat owners in more than 600 locations rent out their boat.
-It's easy, cheaper than yacht brokers, and the captain's optional.
+Chartering a boat is an amazing experience, and if you're ready for it, I recommend you check out my boat charter recommendations.
+It's easy, cheaper than owning a boat, and the captain's optional.
 In my opinion, it's the best way to get started on a budget.

 All in all, there are a couple of great ways to get started with sailing cheaply.
 In this article, I've mentioned the ones that seem most practical to me.
 If I started sailing today, this is how I would do it.